Spain is a founding member of the IEA.

 In-depth country review

-This review analyses the energy challenges facing Spain and provides critiques and recommendations for further policy improvements.
-It is intended to help guide Spain towards a more sustainable energy future.
+This review analyses the energy policy challenges Spain faces and provides sectoral recommendations for further policy improvements.
+It is intended to help guide the country towards a more secure and sustainable energy future.